googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 calculations.

-If overflow of the internal representation is inevitable, saturation arithmetic (clamping) may be used to mitigate error artifacts.
+If overflow of the internal representation is inevitable, saturation arithmetic (clamping, rather than wrapping) may be used to mitigate error artifacts.
 In general, however, behavior on overflow is not defined.
 For this reason, font developers should take note of situations in which a combination of deltas could exceed the range of the data type of the font data to which the deltas are applied, and anticipate that resulting behavior could be inconsistent in different applications.
 In particular, font developers should not depend on the overflow behavior of particular applications.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)